Totally Barbados

 Since the Coronavirus Pandemic hit the world in 2020, the virus “has caused social and economic disruption worldwide, including the largest global recession since the Great Depression” – Wikipedia.

 Many people are now working remotely from their homes around the world.
-The island offers all tech and modern conveniences, professional services, and excellent schools in a safe and friendly environment – come live where you are on holiday.
+The island offers all the tech and modern conveniences, professional services, and excellent schools in a safe and friendly environment – come live where you are on holiday.

 Gross Domestic Product (GDP)

-As Published by H. Plecher on November 26, 2020 – the statistic shows the gross domestic product (GDP) per capita from 1985 to 2019, with projections until 2025.
+As published by H. Plecher on November 26, 2020, the statistic shows the gross domestic product (GDP) per capita from 1985 to 2019, with projections until 2025.
 GDP is the total value of all goods and services produced in a country in a year.

 Life Expectancy

-- The current life expectancy in 2020 is 79.27 years, a 0.16% increase from 2019, and is higher for women at 80.1 years compared to 77.6 years for men, making the island the highest-ranking in the region.
+- The current life expectancy in 2020 is 79.27 years, a 0.16% increase from 2019, and is higher for women at 80.1 years than for men at 77.6 years, making the island the highest-ranking in the region.

-Anglican is officially the national religion; however, various denominations of Christianity and non-Christian religions are practiced throughout the island.
+Anglican (Anglicanism) is officially the national religion; however, various denominations of Christianity and non-Christian religions are practiced throughout the island.

-Tourism has come out above the rest of the world and has landed the number one spot in the 2017 Destination Satisfaction Index (DSI) by “The World Economic Forum.”
+Tourism has emerged as the leader among the rest of the world and secured the number one spot in the 2017 Destination Satisfaction Index (DSI) by The World Economic Forum.
 The DSI is a metric that measures the overall valuation of a holiday destination based on the factors travelers find most attractive.

 Our island was named the highest-ranking destination in the West Indies and the world’s 58th most innovative nation in the Travel and Tourism Competitiveness Index 2017 Report.

 The best part about the tropical island is that you do not need to be a tourist to experience all it offers.
-As a country of deep historical foundations, you can always learn more about the island, whether a local or a visitor on vacation.
+As a country of deep historical foundations, you can always learn more about the island, whether you’re a local or a visitor on vacation.

 Many of the hotels and apartments listed offer exclusive deals and special packages to locals and visitors on vacation.